PubblyDevelopment/pubbly_design_tools/README.md

 * Log into the pubbly console of your choosing
 * Select "Static Exports"
 * Create a new static export, and upload your exported zip.

-    - Full instructions for creating and managing static exports on a pubbly console server at [Pubbly Console](https://github.com/PubblyDevelopment/pubbly_console) section Static Exports
+For instructions on Creating and Managing Static exports with the console, see [Pubbly Console](https://github.com/PubblyDevelopment/pubbly_console) section "Adding content: Uploading to Static"

-### Exporting for Variable Export upload
+### Exports: Variable

-To upload a "variable" export, which will be used to create a series of templated books,
+Variable exports are books that need to be templated and mass produced.
+As an example, you need to create 26 books, each for a letter in the alphabet.
+Each book has a different picture of the letter, and a different associated audio file "speaks" the letter.
+But everything else (background images, link placement, points, everything) is the same between all 26 books.

 * Create a pubbly book
 * Choose File -> Asset Manager